 Fact: In reality, solar panels are built to achieve a maximum lifetime use of 25 years, after which they can be recycled.
 It all depends on the manufacturer you use to install your solar panels, but knowing if they will be recycled is a bit tricky since most solar panels are still performing optimally.

 Plus, some manufacturers will even recycle them free of charge.
 These were the myths and facts about solar energy that mislead most people.

-In this article, we tried to clear up some of the solar energy misconceptions, but if you still have doubts about solar energy, contact our solar equipment one stop shop.
+In this article, we tried to clear up some of the solar energy misconceptions, but if you still have doubts about solar energy, contact our solar inverter suppliers in dubai.
 If you have heard more myths about solar energy, be sure to share them with us through social media.